By: Lorna Kleidman

 The key is to redirect the momentum,not grip or slow it.
 The redirect comes just after the acceleration pull when loosen the fingers and slip the hand through the handle.

 Experiment with the options for breathing and let me know what works best for you.
 Keep in mind that different pacing may change your breathing.

 Lorna’s a Certified Personal Trainer, sport coach, author, and former massage therapist in private practice with a Bachelors in Sports and Health Science.
-Founder of KettleX® Fitness and Education with streaming videos and trainers’ seminars.
-Also founder/co-creator of SPRY® Method education and classes.
-SPRY is a sophisticated blend of flowing yoga with a single light Kettlebell to enhance strength, stability, balance and awareness.
+Founder of KettleX® and SPRY® Method Fitness and Education.

 Lorna has presented her courses at SCW Manias, ECA Conferences as well as JCC and Canyon Ranch locations.